 Under the Orphan Drug Act, the FDA may designate a product candidate as an orphan drug if it is a drug intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals annually in the United States.
 In January 2022, the FDA's Office of Orphan Products Development granted Orphan Drug Designation (ODD) to evorpacept for treatment for gastric/GEJ cancer, and in June 2022, we were granted ODD to evorpacept for the treatment of patients with AML.
 We may seek ODD for certain additional indications for our product candidates in the future.
 ODD neither shortens the development time or regulatory review time of a product candidate nor gives the product candidate any advantage in the regulatory review or approval process.
-Generally, if a product candidate with ODD subsequently receives the first marketing approval for the indication for which it has such designation, the drug is entitled to a period of marketing exclusivity that precludes the FDA from approving another marketing application for the same indications we are pursuing, we may not be able to have competing product candidates approved in those indications by the FDA for a significant period of time.
-There are also limited circumstances where the FDA may reduce the seven-year exclusivity for a product candidate with an orphan drug designation where other product candidates show clinical superiority to the product with orphan exclusivity or if the FDA finds that the holder of the orphan exclusivity has not shown that it can assure the availability of sufficient quantities of the orphan product to meet the reeds of patients with the disease or condition for which the drug was designated.
-However, even if one of our product candidates receives orphan exclusivity if we are unable to manufacture a sufficient supply of our product.
+Generally, if a product candidate with ODD subsequently receives the first marketing approval for the indication for which it has such designation, the drug is entitled to a period of marketing exclusivity that precludes the FDA from approving another marketing application for the same drug for the same indication for seven years.
+Therefore, if our competitors are able to obtain orphan product exclusivity for their product candidates in the same indications we are pursuing, we may not be able to have competing product candidates approved in those indications by the FDA for a significant period of time.
+There are also limited circumstances where the FDA may reduce the seven-year exclusivity for a product candidate with an orphan drug designation where other product candidates show clinical superiority to the product with orphan exclusivity or if the FDA finds that the holder of the orphan exclusivity has not shown that it can assure the availability of sufficient quantities of the orphan product to meet the needs of patients with the disease or condition for which the drug was designated.
+However, even if one of our product candidates receives orphan exclusivity, the FDA can still approve other drugs that have a different active ingredien